Schoolforbasics/runbooks/AnacondaEnterpriseNotebooks.md

 **NOTE:** replace **password** with the password of the wakari user that was generated during server installation.

-#### Start the Wakari Gateway
+#### Start the AEN Gateway

 		sudo service wakari-gateway start

-#### Register the Wakari Gateway
+#### Register the AEN Gateway

-The Wakari Gateway needs to register with the Wakari Server.
-This needs to be authenticated, so the wakari user’s credentials created during the Wakari Server install need to be used.  **This needs to be run as root** to write the configuration file: `/opt/wakari/wakari-gateway/etc/wakari/wk-gateway-config.json`
+The AEN Gateway needs to register with the Wakari Server.
+This needs to be authenticated, so the `wakari` user’s credentials created during the AEN Server install need to be used.  **This needs to be run as root** to write the configuration file: `/opt/wakari/wakari-gateway/etc/wakari/wk-gateway-config.json`

 	PATH=/opt/wakari/wakari-gateway/bin:$PATH \